 Issues of accountability, governance, human rights, free and fair elections, civil and political rights, etcetera, will be under discussion at the summit.
 To embark on a year of action, another meeting on democracy which is most likely to be in-person will be held one year later with an objective to follow up and advance the summit goals agreed on this December.

 However, a major concern regarding the summit as raised by the key officials is its invitation criteria for the countries.
 Although the US is committed to keeping the summit as inclusive as possible, it has invited only 110 countries to the summit, many of whom have troubling records of democracy and are often accused of harboring authoritarian tendencies.

-On one side, we have Sweden and France as well-established democracies, and on the other hand, there’s the Philippines and Poland with distressing democratic history.
+On one side, we have Sweden and France as well-established democracies, and on the other hand, there are the Philippines and Poland with distressing democratic histories.
 Likewise, in Asia, a few of the US allies like Japan and South Korea have been invited, while other key allies like Thailand and Vietnam have not.

 In the Middle East, where the US has long stressed the need to spread democratic values, only two countries, Egypt and Iraq, have been invited, while Iran and key NATO player Turkey are found missing.
 Much like this, in South Asia, Pakistan and India, both with a ‘partly free’ status, are invited, while Sri Lanka with a very good history of democracy is not.

 Correspondingly, Bangladesh is found missing from the invitation list despite its score on the Freedom House being 39 in contrast to Pakistan’s score of 37.
 Not just this, Bangladesh is ranked 76th in the world by the Economist Intelligence Unit’s Democracy Index, while Pakistan is at 105th place.